-Pacific islands landings: Statistics on subsistence and artisanal fisheries are often difficult to obtain and those which are available are sometimes unreliable.
-This is especially true when dealing with flyingfish in the Pacific islands.
+Pacific Island landings: Statistics on subsistence and artisanal fisheries are often difficult to obtain and those which are available are sometimes unreliable.
+This is especially true when dealing with flyingfish in the Pacific Islands.
 Data on catches of these fish are apparently only available for French Polynesia, the Cook Islands, and Kiribati.

-Service de la Mer (1989) indicates that 46 poti marara fishing from the small ports of Paea, Puunauia, and Arue, on the Island of Tahiti, caught a total of 213 t of flyingfish in 1988.
-It is estimated that there are a total of 272 poti marara in French Polynesia.
-It would seem reasonable to assume that the catches of those based furthest from the commercial centres would be smaller than those of the boats from the three sampled ports because of the smaller markets in more rural areas.
+Service de la Mer (1989) indicates that 46 "poti marara" fishing from the small ports of Paea, Puunauia, and Arue, on the Island of Tahiti, caught a total of 213 tonnes of flyingfish in 1988.
+It is estimated that there are a total of 272 "poti marara" in French Polynesia.
+It would seem reasonable to assume that the catches of those based furthest from the commercial centres would be less than the boats from the three sampled ports because of the smaller markets in more rural areas.
 Catches from the subsistence sector must also be considered.
-A rough estimate of the total landings of flying fish from the 130 islands in French Polynesia might therefore be about 800 to 1,000 t.yr-1.
+A rough estimate of the total landings of flying fish from the 130 islands in French Polynesia might therefore be about 800 to 1,000 tonnes per year.

-In 1979 the Agriculture Unit of the Cook Islands government estimated that 46.1 t of flyingfish were landed in five islands in the southern Cook Islands.
-The Ministry of Marine Resources (1989) indicated that subsistence and inter-island trade of these fish average about 3 to 5 t.yr-1 on Palmerston Atoll.
-Data supplied to FAO (FAO 1989) show that in the years 1984 to 1987 the Cook Islands annual catch was between 40 and 44 tonnes.
-Considering the more detailed data above and the active subsistence fishery for flying fish in the northern Cook Islands, the FAO figure appears low.
-About 60 $t.yr^{-1}$ is perhaps a more realistic estimate.
+In 1979 the Agriculture Unit of the Cook Islands Government estimated that 46.1 tonnes of flyingfish were landed in five islands in the southern Cook Islands.
+The Ministry of Marine Resources (1989) indicated that subsistence and inter-island trade of these fish average about

+3 to 5 tonnes per year on Palmerston Atoll.
+Data supplied to FAO (FAO 1989) show that in the years 1984 to 1987 the Cook Island annual catch was between 40 and 44 tonnes.
+Considering the more detailed data above and the active subsistence fishery for flyingfish in the northern Cook Islands, the FAO figure appears low.
+About 60 tonnes per year is perhaps a more realistic estimate.

 Mees (1984) gives data from which estimates of flyingfish catches on 6 atolls in the Gilbert Group of Kiribati can be made.
-These estimates range from 16 to 51 t per atoll per year (average 26 t.yr-1).
-Extrapolating this to the 17 atolls of the Gilbert Group gives a crude estimate of 453 t.yr-1.
-Data supplied to FAO (FAO, 1989) however, show that, in the years from 1984 to 1987, estimates of flyingfish catches ranged from 161 to 2,455 t.
+These estimates range from 16 to 51 tonnes per atoll per year (average 26 tonnes/year).
+Extrapolating this to the 17 atolls of the Gilbert Group gives a crude estimate of 453 tonnes per year.
+Data supplied to FAO (FAO, 1989) however, show that, in the years from 1984 to 1987, estimates of flyingfish catches ranged from 161 to 2,455 tonnes.

-Anecdotal information from Tokelau, Tuvalu, the Marshall Islands, the Federated States of Micronesia, Niue, and Palau indicate that active subsistence fisheries for flyingfish exist in those locations.
-Although Melanesian catches are likely to be small, at particular islands in Vanuatu, Solomon Islands, and Papua New Guinea where there is a strong fishing heritage (e.g. Futuna, Belona, Manus), flyingfish are taken.
-Apparently, few, if any, flyingfish are caught in Fiji at present.
-Considering the above, a crude estimate of the total annual landings of flyingfish in the Pacific islands is about 2,000 t.
+Anecdotal information from Tokelau, Tuvalu, Marshall Islands, the Federated States of Micronesia, Niue, and Palau indicate that active subsistence fisheries for flyingfish exist in those locations.
+Although Melanesian catches are likely to be small, at particular islands in Vanuatu, Solomons, and Papua New Guinea where there is a strong fishing heritage (e.g. Futuna, Belona, Manus), flyingfish are taken.
+Apparently, little, if any, flyingfish are caught in Fiji at present.

+Considering the above, a crude estimate of the total annual landings of flyingfish in the Pacific Islands is about 2,000 tonnes.